A1 Trek

 History of Mount Kanchenjunga

-The third highest Mount Kanchenjunga is located in the eastern Himalayas side of Nepal’s Capital city Kathmandu near the Indian border.
+The third highest Mount Kanchenjunga is located in the eastern Himalayas side of Nepal’s Capital city Kathmandu, near the Indian border.

-Discovery and Recognizing
+Discovery and Recognition

 Exploration and First Attempts to Kanchenjunga